-Will the MDA provide course handouts?
+Will there be course handouts?

 NOTE: These materials will not be printed for distribution on-site.
 If you wish to have these materials to reference during the course please be sure to download and print them in advance.
 Handouts will also be available for download after Annual Session for a limited time (as permitted by each speaker).

-Where is the Exhibit Hall and who is exhibiting?
+Is there an Exhibit Hall and who is exhibiting?

 When is the Exhibit Hall open?

 The MDA Exhibit Hall will be open Thursday and Friday of Annual Session.
 Exhibit Hall hours are:

 - Thursday, May 4: 10 a.m. – 6 p.m.